TuringLang/JuliaBUGS.jl/docs/src/parser.md

 * Consecutive errors
     * This can be very tricky, because the detection is very difficult in the worst case.
 If we have a state syncing function for every state, and the lookahead length is 2, then we can match the "next token" and enter the next state and then try to sync again in that state.

+Cases we can handle by matching

+The difficulty comes from the fact that the tokenizer is not built for BUGS

 Some starting code
 ```julia
 function sync_state(ps::ProcessState, current_token::String, next_token::Tuple)